lexbailey/GameStarter/Readme.md

 To see a demo of the game start, clone, ensure py files are exacutable (`chmod +x *.py`) and then run `./gamestart.py`.

 There are also some test cases that test that the class handles some simple invalid configurations correctly and that it can handle the various imperfections of the humans that want to start a game.
+Run the tests with `./gamestart_test.py`

 To use this code: